 Apiyo, Eric; Ekeocha, Z; Byrn, S; and Clase, K, "Improving Pharmacovigilliance Quality Management System in the Pharmacy and Poisions Board of Kenya" (2021).
-BIRS Africa Technical Reports.
+BIRS Africa Technical Report Papers.
 Paper 12.

 Tech Report Number